-Doug Cunningham BCom, MBA (Chair - Appointed position 16 June 2020)
+Doug Cunningham BCom, MBA (Chair)

 Doug is Managing Director at Kimberley-Clark ANZ where he joined early 2019.
 Prior to this he enjoyed almost three decades at Johnson & Johnson in various roles across Asia Pacific, North America and Africa.
 He has extensive experience managing sophisticated global retailers and building capability with large multi-cultural organisations.
 After losing his five-and-a-half-year-old son Murray to brain cancer, Doug became determined to donate his time and business experience to finding cures for the devastating disease through scientific based research.